adolfogonzalez3/TileAssemblyScripts/TuringMachineGenerator/README.md

 # Turing Machine Generator

-This set of scripts is used to generate tiles for a Turing Machine based on the design in the paper [The program-size complexity of self-assembled squares](https://dl.acm.org/citation.cfm?id=335358).
+This set of scripts is used to generate tiles for a Turing Machine based on the design in the paper "[The program-size complexity of self-assembled squares](https://dl.acm.org/citation.cfm?id=335358)".

 The format of the turing machine is as follows: